 Structural Geology @ KIT Applied Geosciences

-The growing world population and global welfare, energy transition, mobility transition and climate change require new concepts of susainable energy- and raw material supply as well as resilient supply chains.
-The chair of Structural Geology headed by Christoph Hilgers improves models on mechanical and chemical rock properties to better predict hetergeneties of reservoirs and storage sites in the subsurface.
+The growing world population and global welfare, energy transition, mobility transition and climate change require new concepts of sustainable energy- and raw material supply as well as resilient supply chains.
+The chair of Structural Geology headed by Christoph Hilgers improves models on mechanical and chemical rock properties as well as rock magnetics to better predict heterogeneities of reservoirs and storage sites in the subsurface.
 We analyze processes, techno-economical utilization concepts and value chains for energy and mineral resources to identify strategic alternatives.
 Our innovations contribute to the efficient exploration and use of renewable energy, hydrocarbons, raw materials and subsurface storage.

 Our research on industrial resources strategies and resilient supply chains, followed by a podium discussion, are presented at the annual congress on resources efficiency Baden-Württemberg.
 The movie can be viewed here.
 This brings together about 2000 participants from industry, politics, associations and science.
 The booklet can be downloaded here.

 The State Baden-Württemberg within the Federal Republic of Germany is one of the largest industrial hubs in Europe.RessourcenEffizienz-Kongress